Feedback Loop

 By providing feedback on alerts, it's possible to improve models accuracy.
 Currently available qualifications are:

-• Known Error - it is a known issue but won't be fixed as it might not be the priority.
+• No Action Needed/ Known Error - This qualification can be used to flag known issues that won't be fixed or don't need to be fixed.
 The model will ignore this data point.

 📘